STIERTH1/orclida.github.io/index.markdown

 #Orclida
 {: .intro }

-The only **healthcare** app you will ever need.
+`Orclida` - The only **healthcare** app you will ever need.

-`Orclida` - the innovative solution for your healthcare needs.
 Our goal is to simplify and streamline the way you manage your health and wellness.

 With `Orclida`, you can easily book appointments, access and manage your medical records, and connect with healthcare professionals.
 Our user-friendly application is designed to make your life easier and give you peace of mind when it comes to your health.